mondoohq/installer/docs/integration/packer.md

 }
 ```

 The additional `on_failure` allows Packer to continue, even if mondoo found vulnerabilities.
-Additional labels help you to identify the ami report in mondoo later.
-To verify the the packer template, run packer `packer validate`:
+Additional labels help you to identify the ami report on mondoo later.
+To verify the packer template, run packer `packer validate`:

 ```
 $ packer validate example.json